Ohio grand jury indicts man accused in rape of 10-year-old at center of Indiana abortion controversy - NewsBreak

 ( The Hill ) – The man who was accused of raping and impregnating a 10-year-old girl in Ohio was indicted on two felony counts of rape on Thursday.

-A grand jury in Columbus charged Gerson Fuentes, 27, issued the indictment on the two felony counts.
-Fuentes was charged with the rape earlier this month after police said that he confessed to raping the girl twice.
+A grand jury in Columbus issued the indictment of Gerson Fuentes, 27, who was charged with the rape earlier this month after police said that he confessed.

-After becoming pregnant, the girl was forced to travel to Indiana for an abortion due to an Ohio law which bans the procedure after fetal cardiac activity is detected, usually about six weeks into a pregnancy.7 stunning moments from the Jan.
+After becoming pregnant, the girl was forced to travel to Indiana for an abortion due to an Ohio law which bans the procedure after fetal cardiac activity is detected, usually about six weeks into a pregnancy.Five takeaways from Thursday’s Jan.
 6 hearing

 The case sparked national attention and incited further outrage among Democrats and pro-choice advocates following the Supreme Court’s overturning of Roe v.
 Wade last month.